-We are very excited to be able to offer this pre-festival trip to our FeatherFest registrants once again.
+We are very excited to offer this pre-festival trip to our FeatherFest registrants once again!
 Only an hour or so west of Houston, the Katy Prairie contains a wide array of habitats critical to migratory and resident birds including coastal prairie uplands, agricultural grassland, prairie and agricultural wetlands, bottomland hardwoods and wetlands, and freshwater impoundments.
 We plan to focus on properties that have been protected by the Katy Prairie Conservancy (KPC) to which the public does not generally have access.
 KPC has protected 20,000 acres of open space, and its properties have been named a Global Important Bird Area by the National Audubon Society.

 Our exact itinerary will be determined by conditions on the day of the field trip such as presence of water and occurrence of any special-interesting species.
 We’ll meet out on the prairie; exact meeting location (with directions) will be provided to participants via email and a link posted here approximately three weeks before the trip.